 Measure life and lifetime savings.
 This section notes the EUL and its source and describes how lifetime savings should be calculated.
 For a subset of HVAC retrofit measures, assumptions for early retirement would also be discussed in this section.
-For example, for Commercial HVAC early retirement, the measure life does not necessarily equal the EUL.
+For example, for commercial HVAC early retirement, the measure life does not necessarily equal the EUL.

 Additional parameters.
-This section is used for unique, measure-specific parameters that impact the savings calculations but are not currently included in the calculation algorithms.
+This section is used for unique, measure-specific parameters that affect savings calculations but are not currently included in the calculation algorithms.
 This section will only appear in the measure overview for those measures that require additional parameters.
-Examples include In-Service Rate and Non-Energy Benefits Impact, which are targeted as future residential parameters.
+Examples include in-service rate and non-energy benefits impact, which are targeted as future residential parameters.

 Program tracking data and evaluation requirements.
 This section specifies the recommended list of primary inputs and contextual data needed for evaluation and proper application of the savings.
 For example, the application of interactive HVAC factors should, at a minimum, require tracking the space conditioning type in which a lighting system is used (air-conditioned, or low/medium temperature refrigerated); otherwise, the interactive HVAC savings should not be applied.
 As there are negative heating impacts, the heating system fuel type (electric or gas) should also be recorded.